Polish Communist Party (2002): Foreign policy

-It denounced the NATO bombing of Yugoslavia, stating: "We must remember the victims of NATO aggression since 1999, the ongoing persecution of political and military leaders who were sent to the legally unfounded Hague Tribunal for defending their country – President Miloševic and others who died there."
-It also opposes the independence of Kosovo, and considers its secession an imperialist action done in order to achieve the "destruction of the territorial integrity" of Serbia and to allow the USA to exert military control over the Balkans through the establishment of Camp Bondsteel in Kosovo.
-The party is also against NATO expansion, demands "the dismantling of all American and NATO military bases and the dissolution of NATO" as well as removal of NATO and US missile defence shields from Europe.
+It denounces the NATO bombing of Yugoslavia, stating: "We must remember the victims of NATO aggression since 1999, the ongoing persecution of political and military leaders who were sent to the legally unfounded Hague Tribunal for defending their country – President Miloševic and others who died there."
+In 2005, the party signed a joint statement of communist parties, which declared: "Slobodan Milosevic is prosecuted by the Hague tribunal because he defended his country and his people, because he did not betray Yugoslavia, because he did not submit to the US aggressive globalism."
+The party opposes the independence of Kosovo, and considers its secession an imperialist action done in order to achieve the "destruction of the territorial integrity" of Serbia and to allow the USA to exert military control over the Balkans through the establishment of Camp Bondsteel in Kosovo.
+The party is also against NATO expansion, demanding "the dismantling of all American and NATO military bases and the dissolution of NATO" as well as removal of NATO and US missile defence shields from Europe.
 It also opposes the European Union, writing:

 The EU is a creation of the ruling classes and Western European monopoly capital.
 It promotes neoliberal methods of capital concentration that benefit monopolies.
 The EU cannot become a European counterweight to the US.
 With the Treaty on Reforms and its new structures, it is gradually becoming an imperialist economic, political and military bloc.
 New measures are being taken in the EU against the interests of workers and entire nations.
 The sovereignty and independence of nations and states are increasingly being undermined.

+On the Poland's accession to the EU in 2004, the party wrote that Poland had lost its economic and financial sovereignty and had also become politically dependent on the EU, becoming a "vassal of the imperialist globalisation".
+The KPP declared that joining the EU meant surrendering Polish sovereignty and economic independence to "large monopolies and banks"; it also condemned European integration as the "main instrument" of German imperialism, of which Poland and other Central European countries would be the target of.
+Ever since, Polish Communist Party has been advocating for Polexit, arguing that Polish membership in the EU is means the "the culmination of Poland’s complete political and economic disempowerment", and that "an independent economic, customs and fiscal policy will be of far greater benefit to Poland than dubious EU subsidies".